 Cooked noodles can be rinsed and drained then set the noodles aside.

-Adding Teriyaki Sauce
+Step 2: Adding Teriyaki Sauce

 In a large skillet or frying pan over medium-high heat, heat up a few tablespoons of extra virgin Olive Oil.
 Allow the oil to heat up before adding the al dente spaghetti noodles or linguini noodles.